Youssef-Danial/hxjson/README.md

 <h1>hxjson</h1>

-**This may be XSS vulnerable if used with untrusted API or unsanitized HTML until I find an efficient way to handle this issue take Notice and use `unsafe` attribute in your tag if you are using untrusted API or unsanitized HTML**
+**This may be XSS vulnerable if used with untrusted API or unsanitized HTML until I find an efficient way to handle this issue take Notice and use `safe` attribute in your tag if you trust the data**

 is very light and easy to use
 <h2>How to use it</h2>